Hyperbolic surface subgroups of one-ended doubles of free groups: Combinatorial Formulation of Tiling Conjecture

 Let $S$ be a surface homeomorphic to $S_0$.
 We give $S$ a $2$-dimensional cell complex structure, by letting the homeomorphic image of the dual graph of $S_0^{(1)}$ to be $S^{(1)}$.
 In particular, the $2$-cells $P_1,\ldots,P_m$ in $S$ are the connected regions bounded by $S^{(1)}$.
 The transverse orientations and the first components of the labels of the sides in $V_1,\ldots,V_t$ induce orientations and labels of the sides of $P_1,\ldots,P_m$.
-By duality, the boundary reading of each $P_i$ in $S$ is of the form $w_q$ for some vertex $q$ of $S_0$; hence, $\partial P_i$ reads a nontrivial power of a word in $U$.
+By duality, the boundary of each $P_i$ in $S$ reads $w_q$ for some vertex $q$ of $S_0$; hence, $\partial P_i$ reads a nontrivial power of a word in $U$.
 Finally, if we let $\nu$ be the number of the vertices in $S_0$, then

 \end{proof}